analysiscenter/batchflow/docs/index.rst

 Local import is also possible::

-    import .dataset.dataset as ds
+    from .dataset import dataset as ds

-Note the double `dataset` in import - it's not a typo.
+Note the double `dataset` in imports - it's not a typo.

 What is great about using a submodule that every commit in your project can be linked to its own version of a submodule.
 This is extremely convenient in a fast paced research environment.